Orpowell/wheat_kfps/README.md

 The HMM-Annotator and Tea-tools which are also described in this paper can be found [here]() and [here]().

+## Requirements

+See requirements.txt for all libraries used for analysis.

 ## Content

 ### HMM_refinement